Past Events

 Facilitator: Pat Peacock

-NCCP Community Triathlon Coach is the starting point for triathlon coaches, and completion of Parts 1 and 2 is the primary requirement to run a club, workout, clinic, or camp sanctioned by Triathlon Manitoba.
+The NCCP Community Triathlon Coach is the starting point for triathlon coaches, and completion of Parts 1 and 2 is the primary requirement to run a sanctioned club, workout, clinic, or camp by Triathlon Manitoba.

-The triathlon coaching pathway has recently been updated, so this is an all-new course featuring new material and an updated practical component.
+The triathlon coaching pathway has recently been updated, so this is an entirely new course featuring new material and an updated practical component.

 The outcomes of the NCCP Community Triathlon Coach program are: